-If you’re looking to add some modern flair to your kitchen, flyover shelves can be a great option.
-While typical kitchen islands provide storage options such as cabinets, drawers, and shelves beneath the counter, opting for a suspended shelf or unit above them can offer enhanced functionality and an opportunity to display items you love.
+If you’re looking to add some modern flair to your kitchen, floating shelves can be a great option.
+While typical kitchen islands provide storage options such as cabinets, drawers, and shelves beneath the counter, opting for a floating shelf or unit above them can offer enhanced functionality and an opportunity to display items you love.

 To make your shelves really stand out, consider contrasting the colors or materials with those of your cabinets or walls.
 This can create a unique and striking look that sets your kitchen apart.
 Another way to get more out of your shelves is by displaying items you use frequently or want easy access to, such as coffee mugs and glasses.
 This can help streamline your kitchen and make it easier to move around, and still, add a touch of visual interest and personality to the space.